Step 1: Overview of door security locks

 Step 5: Replace the deadbolt strike plate

-Install a heavy-duty strike plate to strengthen the doorjamb.
-We didn’t use the strike plate that came with the deadbolt.
+Install a heavy-duty door strike plate lock to strengthen the doorjamb.
+We didn’t use the strike plate lock that came with the deadbolt.
 We opted for a more secure strike box plate that features four screws instead of two.
 (Two screws are installed inside the strike box to add strength; see Photo 6.)
 Mark the center of the old deadbolt strike plate (Photo 1), then temporarily install the new faceplate and deeply score around it to mark its position (Photo 2).

 Next, remove the plate, then chisel and drill out space for both the new plate and the strike box.
 If the strike box is larger than the existing hole, use a 1-in. spade bit to bore two holes, spaced apart the width and the depth of the box (Photo 3).